ethhub-io/ethhub/other/ethhub-cftc-response.md

 There are different types of Proof of Stake \(PoS\).

-DPoS - Delegated Proof of Stake LPoS - Liquid Proof of Stake Casper FFG \(friendly finality gadget\)
+DPoS - Delegated Proof of Stake LPoS - Liquid Proof of Stake Casper FFG \(friendly finality gadget\).
+DPOS is widely varied when used by different projects, the largest example of DPOS is used in the EOS blockchain, but active community members have voiced their concern over its decentralization factor.

 DPoS has inherent flaws as it tends to centralize the system over time \(what is commonly referred to as “cartels”\).
-One such example of this happening is with the EOS blockchain.
-The EOS system employs the use of DPoS and selects 21 ‘block producers’ to secure the network.
-These block producers are voted in and out by EOS token holders.
-The goal of the system is to have a sort of ‘democratic’ process in which people can use their EOS tokens to vote in “good actors” and vote out “bad actors”.
-Unfortunately, DPoS is a honeypot for cartel formation \(and we’ve already seen reports about EOS block producers colluding with each other\).

 There are currently multiple projects that employ the Proof of Stake consensus mechanism.